Fix OST synchronization error when connecting with Exchange Server

 - Use Inbox Repair Tool: The first and foremost thing which could be done once you encounter any problem in Outlook is running Inbox Repair Tool which is Microsoft’s inbuilt utility.
 The tool helps in repairing any of your corrupted Outlook file with scanpst.exe and scanost.exe for both PST and OST files.

 - Check your synchronization process: You can check whether your OST files are properly synchronized with Exchange or not by going to the Offline folder and then clicking on its Properties.
 Here under synchronization tab you will get all the necessary details about when your last synchronization process took place.
 If there is different value in Server Folder and Offline Folder, then it is not synchronized properly.
+The synchronization process can be initiated as follows:

 - Enable Use Cached Exchange Mode: Ensure that your Use Cached Exchange Mode checkbox is enabled by following these steps: